Faster Verified Explanations for Neural Networks: Background

 Internally, a neural network verifier $v$ leverages an \emph{analyzer} $a: \mathcal{Q} \rightarrow \mathbb{R}$ which, given a robustness query $(\mathbf{x}, \mathcal{A}, \epsilon, f)$, computes lower and upper bound values of each logit in $f(\mathbf{x})$ for any input vector $\mathbf{x}' \in B^\epsilon_\mathcal{A}(\mathbf{x})$.
 To do so it can leverage different abstractions such as \textsc{IBP}~\cite{Gehr18,Gowal19}, \textsc{CROWN} / \textsc{DeepPoly}~\cite{Zhang18,Singh19a}, or $\alpha$-\textsc{CROWN}~\cite{Xu21}, among others~\cite[etc.]{Li19,Muller22,Singh18,Singh19b,Wang18}.
 Based on these bounds, $a$ returns the lower bound value of the \emph{worst-case logit difference}, the minimum difference between the logit corresponding to the true class $f(\mathbf{x})_{y_f(\mathbf{x})}$ and the logit corresponding to any other class: $\text{min}_{i \not= y_f(\mathbf{x})} (f(\mathbf{x})_{y_f(\mathbf{x})} - f(\mathbf{x})_{i})$.
 This lower bound is central to verification: if strictly positive, the logit corresponding to the true class remains larger than all others for every perturbed input vector in $B^\epsilon_\mathcal{A}(\mathbf{x})$, thus local robustness of $f$ on $x$ is verified (the verifier $v$ can return $1$).

-\textbf{Branch-and-Bound.} With the state of the art in neural network verification, \emph{branch-and-bound}~\cite{Bunel20,DePalma21} has emerged as the dominant paradigm for designing complete verifiers~\cite{Wang21,Zhou24}, by recursively partitioning the verification problem into more tractable subproblems.
+\subparagraph*{Branch-and-Bound.} Complete neural network verifiers can be interpreted under the lens of the \emph{branch-and-bound} paradigm~\cite{Bunel2018}, explicitly adopted by state-of-the-art complete neural network verifiers (e.g.,~\cite{Wang21,Zhou24}), which recursively partitions the verification problem into more tractable subproblems.